belalmedhat/Python-R-Multi-Omics-packages-tutorial/README.md

 To access the links go to the file named "Links for online multi-omics textbooks tutorials and packages" in the list of files above.

-Soon other types of resoruces like Video tutorials, textbooks, and code tutorials will be added in a separate files.
+Soon other types of resoruces like Video tutorials, textbooks, and code tutorials will be added in separate files.